 I still have phantom anxiety pains.
 Moments where I recognize that in the past I would have worried about this or that, but the worry is just not there anymore.
 Like a missing limb, the anxiety no longer exists but I still remember its use.
 This week I had an overall sense of disease however.
 And I wouldn’t call it anxiety but I certainly wouldn’t have said no to some Wellbutrin just to tweak my brain a little until I got over myself.
 I am moving through the spell thanks to hard work, meditation, list therapy, and prioritizing my doing.

-anxiety from shalavee.com
+anxiety from shalavee-staging-1.local

 My theory has always been that the majority of the US population suffers from anxiety problems and symptoms.
 And that it is so accepted as a human behavior that we call that normal.
 And then I took a look at the statistics and verified my hunch.
 From the Anxiety Disorders association of America, statistics on anxiety: